TomKomar/sus-project_forms_app/README.md

 ### “Bootstrap invite shows localhost:8080”

-That message is printed by the backend and may reflect a non-compose run.
+That's affected by *my local* setup, adjust docker-compose.yml to *your setup*.
-When using Compose, use:
+When using *this compose*, use:

 * `http://localhost:8082/register.html?key=...`